Join the Travelling Kindness Rocks™ Dotting Team

 If not successful yet, the applicant is welcome to continue practicing, using the feedback from the evaluation process to guide their work.
 They are welcome to repeat phase 2 and can resubmit samples for evaluation after one month or more has passed.

 To officially join the Travelling Kindness Rocks Dotting Team, the applicant now signs and submits the Dotter Agreement.
 For folks a distance away from Nova Scotia, Canada, this may be signed and submitted along with the samples in Phase 3, in case it is needed.
 The Dotter's autobiography and digital photo will be posted on the Travelling Kindness Rocks Dotting Team page.
-After these steps are complete, the Dotter will be given a certificate indicating the training process is complete and will begin to create dot mandalas as part of the Travelling Kindness Rocks Dotting Team.
+After these steps are complete, the Dotter will begin to create dot mandalas as part of the Travelling Kindness Rocks Dotting Team.

 Travelling Kindness Rocks Dotter Team Member Guidelines